heyx3/Bplus.jl/docs/Resources.md

 * Code following the token `#START_COMPUTE` makes this Program into a compute shader, forbidding all other shader types.

 For dynamic strings, you can call `bp_glsl_str(shader_string)` to get the same result.
+To get a printout of the final shaders, you can pass `debug_out = stderr`.

 ### From simple compilation